South Australia: Cultural life

 In September 2019, with the arts portfolio now subsumed within the Department of the Premier and Cabinet (DPC) after the election of Steven Marshall as Premier, and the 2004 strategic plan having been deleted from the website in 2018, the "Arts and Culture Plan, South Australia 2019–2024" was created by the department.
-Marshall said when launching the plan: “The arts sector in South Australia is already very strong but it's been operating without a plan for 20 years”.
+Marshall said when launching the plan: "The arts sector in South Australia is already very strong but it's been operating without a plan for 20 years".
 However the plan does not signal any new government support, even after the government's A$31.9 million cuts to arts funding when Arts South Australia was absorbed into DPC in 2018.
-Specific proposals within the plan include an “Adelaide in 100 Objects” walking tour, a new shared ticketing system for small to medium arts bodies, a five-year-plan to revitalise regional art centres, creation of an arts-focussed high school, and a new venue for the Adelaide Symphony Orchestra.
+Specific proposals within the plan include an "Adelaide in 100 Objects" walking tour, a new shared ticketing system for small to medium arts bodies, a five-year-plan to revitalise regional art centres, creation of an arts-focussed high school, and a new venue for the Adelaide Symphony Orchestra.

+South Australia has a public library system, and state library.
+Some public libraries in South Australia in rural areas are joint school and community libraries.

 Sport

 Australian rules football

 Australian rules football is the most popular spectator sport in South Australia.
 In 2006, South Australians had the highest attendance rate for the sport of any state, with 31% of South Australians attending a match in the previous twelve months.
 South Australia fields two teams in the Australian Football League (AFL): the Adelaide Football Club and Port Adelaide Football Club.
 The two teams have an intense rivalry called the Showdown.
 The traditional home of Australian rules football in South Australia was Football Park in the western suburb of West Lakes, which was the home ground of both AFL teams until 2013.
-Since 2014, both teams have used Adelaide Oval, near the city center, as their home ground.
+Since 2014, both teams have used Adelaide Oval, near the city centre, as their home ground.

 The South Australian National Football League (SANFL), which was the premier league in the state before the advent of the Australian Football League, is a popular local league comprising ten teams: Sturt, Port Adelaide, Adelaide, West Adelaide, South Adelaide, North Adelaide, Norwood, Woodville/West Torrens, Glenelg and Central District.

 The Adelaide Footy League comprises 68 member clubs playing over 110 matches per week across ten senior divisions and three junior divisions.
 It is one of Australia's largest and strongest Australian rules football associations.